jtsteinbach/sandbox/README.md

 sb export v1.4 -k "release-key"    # -> myapp-v1.4.sbox (encrypted, files only)
 scp myapp-v1.4.sbox server:

-# on the server
+# on the server — first deploy into a fresh folder
 sb unpack myapp-v1.4.sbox /srv/www/myapp -k "release-key"

+# every deploy after that merges over the previous drop
+sb unpack myapp-v1.5.sbox /srv/www/myapp -k "release-key" -i
 ```

 The unpacked folder is exactly the deployed save's files — nothing else (a files-only archive never writes a `.sb` directory).
-Rolling back is `sb export <older-label>` and the same drop.
+Without `-i`, unpack refuses any non-empty destination, so redeploys are explicit: `-i` overwrites the files the new release ships and leaves server-local extras (uploads, generated config) alone.
+Rolling back is `sb export <older-label>` and the same `-i` drop.
 (Orchestration — symlink flips, service restarts, blue/green — belongs to your pipeline on top; sb's job is making "exactly which files" a solved, verifiable question.)

 **Local rollback / side-by-side.** `sb export rel-3 ./compare` materializes any past version next to your working copy without switching branches or disturbing anything.